Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 Most doggy day care centers won’t take puppies under 3 months old.

-And you’ll need to pick your daycare carefully at this young age.
+And you’ll need to pick your daycare center carefully at this young age.

 Too much free play with other dogs and your pup could easily become quite rowdy with them in future.